mrexclamationmark/GNU-Linux-Configuration/README.md

 CFS tweaks, network tweaks and memory tweaks are tuned for low latency in a balanced way (less overhead on the low latency spectrum).

-Security tweaks are mitigated at the cost of compatiblity (works out of the box) and possibly performance (security first, performance after).
+Security tweaks are mitigated at the cost of compatiblity (works out of the box) and some performance (security first, performance after).

 **Tips:**